itsadityakr/cocos-creator-2d/README.md

 * Draggable sprite.
 * Auto-aligns to drop zone center if dropped inside.
 * Resets position if cursor leaves canvas.

+**What We Learned:**

+* How to implement drag-and-drop functionality in Cocos Creator.
+* How to use touch event listeners to track user input.
+* How to detect if a sprite is inside a target zone and align it accordingly.
+* How to reset a sprite’s position when the mouse leaves the canvas.

 ---